 Assurance of International Quality of Journal Articles

-The titles of the submitted articles should have an international perspective; no inclusion of very specific location names (unless it has significant international impacts), minimum is region of a country or continent, no specific cultural terms which cannot be understood globally (i.e barangay, Sandiganbayan).
+The titles of the submitted articles should have an international perspective; no inclusion of very specific location names (unless it has significant international impacts), the minimum is a region of a country or continent, no specific cultural terms which cannot be understood globally (i.e. barangay, Sandiganbayan).
 The studies must bring in new information the global community needs to know and which novelty and relevance of findings contribute to new knowledge in the discipline.

 Other Helpful Points

-- Get sources from a wide variety of geographic scope of scientific sources.
+- Get sources from a wide variety of geographic scopes of scientific sources.
 Have sources/references coming from various continents such as Asia, Europe, Africa, the USA, and Australia.
-This can be done by using this formula: topic + continent + year (within 3 years) and search this in Google Scholar.
+This can be done by using this formula: topic + continent + year (within 3 years) and searching this in Google Scholar.
 Do this for five continents.

 - Provide a critique on the methodology and theoretical limitations.
-This should be addressed as the last paragraph in the results and discussion part where the writer cautions the readers regarding limitations of the methodology and theoretical underpinnings for proper guidance in the interpretation and appreciation of the findings presented.
+This should be addressed in the last paragraph in the results and discussion part, where the writer cautions the readers regarding the limitations of the methodology and theoretical underpinnings for proper guidance in the interpretation and appreciation of the findings presented.

 - Application of Ethics Protocol in Research.
-Studies involving humans and animals shall be cleared by an institutional ethics review board and that a paragraph description is included in the methodology.
+Studies involving humans and animals shall be cleared by an institutional ethics review board, and a paragraph description is included in the methodology.
 A copy of the ethics board clearance shall be attached to the submitted paper as proof of compliance with the ethics protocol.

 - Tables without theoretical support.
 The data in the table must be supported by the authors' statements to give it a scientific value.
 Without these authors, the paper is only an opinion essay.

 - Include only relevant tables.
-Tables that merely show very nominal and descriptive data shall be deleted along with the graphs and charts if these are already discussed in full on the text.
-Results of the hypothesis should be included particularly if these contained significant values.
+Tables that merely show very nominal and descriptive data shall be deleted along with the graphs and charts if these are already discussed in full in the text.
+Results of the hypothesis should be included, particularly if these contained significant values.